bonjurmrfirst/ng4-files/README.md

 <ng4-files-click _(filesSelect)_="YOUR_HANDLER($event)" _[configId]_="YOUR_CONFIG">

 _filesSelect_<br>
-emit when files attached and pass Ng4FilesStatus to YOUR_HANDLER:
+emit when files attached and pass Ng4FilesSelected object to YOUR_HANDLER:

 ```
 enum Ng4FilesStatus {